GatoGraphQLForWordPress/gatographql-dist/docs/release-notes/2.1/en.md

 - Improved error message when fetching blocks from a post, and the block content has errors
 - Completed documentation for the Automation extension (#2651)
 - On the "Generate a post's featured image using AI and optimize it" predefined persisted query, execute logic only if the post title is not empty (#ec931dd)
+- Added documentation for fields `_arrayFlipToObject` and `_objectIntersectKey` from the PHP Functions via Schema extension
+- Added documentation for field `_arrayOfJSONObjectsExtractProperty` from the Helper Function Collection extension

 ## Fixed